Andrei-Aksionov/nanoGPTplus/README.md

 ## Additional: git pre-commit hook

-In order to run `black` formatter and `flake8` linter before each commit you need to add them into `.git/hooks` folder either manually or with helper script:
+In order to run `black` formatter before each commit you need to add them into `.git/hooks` folder either manually or with helper script:

 ```bash
 sh .add_git_hooks.sh`